SocketDev/vscode-socket-security/README.md

 ## Ahead of Package Installation

-* `import` and `require` in Javascript are detected and given summary scores to show concerns with configurable overlays.
+* Package imports in JavaScript and Python are detected and given summary scores to show concerns with configurable overlays.
 These overlays will persist even after package installation.

+* Socket detects multiple alternate forms of package imports, including dynamic `import()` or `require` in JavaScript or `importlib.import_module` in Python.

 ## After Package Installation

-Workspaces are against Socket's reporting utilities upon detection of `package.json` files.
-Note these also run prior to actual installation as the presence in `package.json` is enough.
+Workspaces are run against Socket's reporting utilities upon detection of JavaScript or Python dependencies.
+Note these also run prior to actual installation: presence in `package.json`, `requirements.txt`, or any other supported file is enough.

-* `package.json` files and packages listed within are detected and run against more thorough issue reporting to see exact issues.
+* Package dependency files like `package.json` and `pyproject.toml` are run against more thorough issue reporting to see exact issues for each dependency.
 These are listed in the "Problems" tab for easy access.

-* `import` and `require` of packages with issues found in reporting are provided hovers which also summarize their issues.
+* You can hover over package imports in JavaScript or Python code to see a summary of their issues.

 ## Pull Requests

-* Simplified github application installation is provided as a code lense inside of `package.json` files by detecting the user/organization and setting up the installation workflow automatically with a simple click.
-These reports are more fully featured and include things such as transitive issue aggregation and diffing from one commit to another.
-If you want these features please install [the github app](https://github.com/marketplace/socket-security).
+* Simplified GitHub application installation is available as a code lens.
+It detects your username/organization and sets up the installation workflow automatically with a simple click.
+These reports are more extensive than the ones provided within the extension and include things such as transitive issue aggregation and diffing from one commit to another.
+If you want these features, please install [the GitHub app](https://github.com/marketplace/socket-security).

 # Team Guide